cabforum/servercert/docs/BR.md

 SYNTAX: `contactphone <rfc3966 Global Number>`

 The CAA contactphone property takes a phone number as its parameter.
 The entire parameter value MUST be a valid Global Number as defined in RFC 3966, Section 5.1.4, or it cannot be used.
-Global Numbers MUST have a preceding + and a country code and MAY contain visual separators.
+Global Numbers MUST have a preceding + and a country code and MAY contain spaces as visual separators.

 The following is an example where the holder of the domain specified the contact property using a phone number.